2629 words

 Full + CII Best Practices badge40 hours2 hours/month~8.5/10Worth it only for funded projects

 The jump from 5 to 7 costs four hours once.
 The jump from 7 to 7.8 costs another eight hours plus a breaking release.
-The jump from 7.8 to 8.5 costs forty hours of process overhead and caps at a ceiling you do not control.
-I stopped at 7.8 because the marginal return on the next tier goes negative for a solo maintainer.
+Getting from 7.8 to 8.5 costs forty hours of process overhead and tops out at a ceiling you do not control.
+I stopped at 7.8.
+For a solo maintainer the marginal return on the next tier goes negative.

 OpenSSF Scorecard report showing 7.8 score with all 18 checks broken down by severity